desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 Some discovery methods, however, do not imply reliable knowledge of the Child's NS record set.
-For example, when discovering Signaling Names by performing an NSEC walk or zone transfer for a Signaling Domain, the Parental Agent MUST NOT assume that the nameserver(s) under whose Signaling Domain(s) a Signaling Name appears is in fact authoritative for the corresponding Child.
+For example, when discovering Signaling Names by performing an NSEC walk or zone transfer of a Signaling Zone, the Parental Agent MUST NOT assume that the nameserver(s) under whose Signaling Domain(s) a Signaling Name appears is in fact authoritative for the corresponding Child.